 From 15 November 2024 to 15 January 2025, discover the incredible story of Guy Hoareau, a soldier from Réunion who played a key role in Strasbourg’s liberation.
 Through documents and illustrations, this exhibition sheds light on the contributions of soldiers from France’s overseas territories.

 Other events are currently in preparation, including historical re-enactments, official ceremonies, and conferences.
-Stay tuned for more updates on the programme!
+Find the full official programme here (in French).

 Sites of memory and museums to explore World War II history